-Unlike the aforementioned displays, PA32UCX isn’t a gaming monitor; it’s a reference-quality professional display that achieves image accuracy with something never seen before: a mini-LED backlight.
+Unlike the aforementioned displays, the PA32UCX isn’t a the best gaming monitor or a gaming monitor at all.
+It’s a reference-quality professional display that achieves image accuracy with something never seen before: a mini-LED backlight.
 Where typical LED diodes are around 0.6mm, mini-LEDs are half that size.
 That means you can pack a lot more of them into the same space.
 Still not quite on par with OLED, that mini-LED backlight features 1,152 dimming zones in a 48 x 24 array.
 The Asus, Acer and HP boast 384 zones, which is still enough to eliminate the halo effect that sometimes appears with local-dimming backlights.
 But more zones is better, and the PA32UCX proves that.

 Asus ProArt PA32UCX Specs